-5.6 Non-uniform basal sliding coefficient field
+5.6 Non-uniform basal-sliding coefficient field

-- Figure 5 shows the difference in the simulated surface topography relative to the present-day observation and 'inverted' basal sliding coefficient field.
+Figure 5 shows the difference in the simulated surface topography relative to the present-day observation and inverted basal-sliding coefficient field.
 The inversion procedure is performed using the surface mass balance method of Huybrechts and de Wolde (1999), with the ice enhancement factor E = 1, and prohibition of advance in the ice-sheet margin.
-The last constraint is somewhat arbitrary, but is kept for simplicity.
-The inverted coefficients are smaller than the case v2 value by some orders of magnitude over the interior region, while larger around the margin. - 655 Although not perfect, the overestimation in surface elevation near the margin and the underestimation in the interior part are significantly reduced (see Fig. 2d-f in the supplementary for uniform basal sliding coefficient cases).
+The last constraint is somewhat arbitrary but is kept for simplicity.
+The inverted coefficients are smaller than the case v2 value by some orders of magnitude over the interior region, while larger around the margin.
+Although not perfect, the overestimation in surface elevation near the margin and the underestimation in the interior part are significantly reduced (see Fig. S2d-f in the Supplement for uniform basal-sliding coefficient cases).
 As mentioned, since the inverted field is a function of other aspects such as surface mass balance, a different distribution should be computed for each configuration.
-Since the experiment reported in this section is intended to demonstrate non-uniform - basal sliding coefficient fields, the same field is used through all the experiment in this section.
-Among the series of experiments, E_s and E's (submelt sliding included; fixed topography steady-state spin-up as the present-day observation; no advance in the ice margin) are performed using the inverted field, with default enhancement factors E = 3 and E = 1.
+Since the experiment reported in this section is intended to demonstrate non-uniform basal-sliding coefficient fields, the same field is used through all the experiment in this section.
+Among the series of experiments, $\mathtt{E}{\mathtt{s}}$ and $\mathtt{E}{\mathtt{s}}'$ (sub-melt sliding included; fixed topography steady-state spin-up as the present-day observation; no advance in the ice margin) are performed using the inverted field, with default enhancement factors E = 3 and E = 1.

-Figure 6 shows the simulated changes in VAF under all of the combinations of climate scenarios and basal sliding coefficients by the series of experiments E_s and E's .
-The case E's :e1:vm is the simulation of most optimized present-day state in the present paper.
-Among the four coefficient cases v1 to vm, under E's :e1 configuration, the non-uniform case vm shows smallest changes in VAF under each climate scenario C1 to C3.
-Similar to the other configuration discussed above,
+Figure 6 shows the simulated changes in VAF under all of the combinations of climate scenarios and basal-sliding coefficients by the series of experiments $E_s$ and $E's$ .
+The case $E's$ :e1:vm is the simulation of most optimized present-day